ktorio/ktor-documentation/topics/azure-app-service.md

 The authentication method used by the Azure Web App Deploy plugin uses the Azure CLI.
 If you haven't already, log in once with `az login` and follow the instructions.

-Finally, deploy the application running the `azureWebAppDeploy` task, which is set to build the fat JAR first and then deploy:
+Finally, deploy the application by running the `azureWebAppDeploy` task, which is set to build the fat JAR first and then deploy:

 <tabs group="os">
 <tab title="Linux/macOS" group-key="unix">